Blitblank/synth-ino/README.md

   - SPI MicroSD storage for storing synthesizer voice profiles and wifi network info
   - MCP23017 I2C I/O expander for extra control potentiometers and status LEDs
   - Native USB
   - WS2812b LEDs and interface because I got bored

+The ESP32 offers WiFi capabilities, which this project uses for a control interface instead of hardware circuitry.
+The dual cores of the S3 module allows the synthesizer task to be isolated so that it is not blocked by other tasks (web server, scope, etc.)

-Firmware stack: FreeRTOS >> ESP-IDF >> Arduino Utilizing PlatformIO for build system and chip interfacing
+Firmware stack: FreeRTOS >> ESP-IDF >> Arduino

+Utilizing PlatformIO for build system and chip interfacing

+Future plans for soburg_v3:
+  - USB MIDI interface (through UART conversion)
+  - ADC -> I2S conversion input for live sound modification effects

+This synthesizer isn't very good, but it's neat :3